byte4RR4Y/rock-4se-kali/README.md

-# Kali Linux XFCE for Radxa Rock Pi 4 SE
+# Kali Linux XFCE for the Radxa Rock Pi 4 SE
 __________________________________________________________________________________________________
 A Kali Linux ARM image for the RADXA Rock Pi 4 SE - rk3399t (tested)